probcomp/SpikingInferenceCircuits.jl/readme.md

   all variables are discrete and have finite domains.
 In particular, it contains some transformations to convert from Static IR (+ combinators) generative functions to equivalent generative functions where all distributions are CPTs.
+- `ProbEstimates/` is a module for running inference in Gen, injecting noise into each probability or inverse-probability value used in the calculations.
+  This noise mirrors the type of noise which arises in the spiking neural network implementations.
+This lets us test the robustness of the SNN implementation of inference algorithms in Gen.
+- `DynamicModels/` is a WIP module providing utility functions for constructing and running SMC inference in dynamic models.

+- `circuits` contains the code to compile models and inference programs into circuits and ultimately into spiking neural networks.
+The sub-directory structure is roughly:
   - `circuits/value_types.jl` defines `Value` types (from the Circuits library) used for the circuits
   - `circuits/generative_functions` contains generative function PROPOSE and ASSESS circuits.
-  - Eventually, I would like to have an externally-facing interface for these circuits in `interface.jl` and then implementations in terms of stochastic digital circuits in `sdc_implementation/`.
-    (Currently, it isn't structured quite like this; I haven't thought through what the external vs internal interface for this code should be.)
-- `circuits/inference` will contain code for producing inference circuits.
+  - `circuits/inference` contains code for producing inference circuits.
 I haven't thought through what this should look like.
-- `circuits/stochastic_digital_circuits/` and `circuits/pulse_ir/` will define the stochastic digital circuits and Pulse IR primitive components (and maybe some non-primitive components too.
+  - `circuits/stochastic_digital_circuits/` and `circuits/pulse_ir/` define the stochastic digital circuits
+    and Pulse IR primitive components (and maybe some non-primitive components too.
 Eventually they will also include SDC --> Pulse IR implementations, and Pulse IR --> Poisson neuron implementations.
     `pulse_ir/` will also contain code for satisfying the temporal interfaces of the Pulse IR.

-`old_src` contains some component implementations from a previous draft; I haven't sifted through which of these I want to keep yet.

 ### Visualizations